RX2Solutions/RX2Solutions.github.io/_landing_pages/interviewguide.md

 hero_heading: The RX2 Solutions Interview Prep Guide
 hero_subheading: Our guide breaks down each stage of the interview process with clarity and strategy, just like our team does when preparing candidates directly.
 hero_bullets:
-  - Before the Interview: How to research, prepare, and position yourself for success.
-(Hint: It’s more than reading the job description.)
+  - "Before the Interview: How to research, prepare, and position yourself for success.
+(Hint: It’s more than reading the job description.)"
-  - During the Interview: Proven ways to handle tough questions, highlight impact, and build connection.
+  - "During the Interview: Proven ways to handle tough questions, highlight impact, and build connection."
-  - After the Interview: Follow-up strategies that keep you top of mind, without sounding rehearsed.
+  - "After the Interview: Follow-up strategies that keep you top of mind, without sounding rehearsed."
 hero_submit_label: Email Me the RX2 Solutions Interview Prep Guide
 footer_submit_label: Send Me the RX2 Solutions Interview Prep Guide
 sticky_cta_label: Get the RX2 Solutions Interview Prep Guide